 AKIZ – A VIETNAMESE-GERMAN JOINT RESEARCH PROJECT

-Over the past years the economic growth in Vietnam has risen significantly.
+Photo: Entrance of Tra Noc Industrial Zone Over the past years the economic growth in Vietnam has risen significantly.
 As a result Vietnam has an increasing number of more than 200 registered industrial zones without sustainable wastewater treatment.
-To approach this challenge, a "Flagship Project" is planned for Tra Noc Industrial Zone at Can Tho City in the Mekong-Delta.
-Accomplishing KfW-financed activities for the central sewage treatment plant of the industrial zone, the German-Vietnamese joint research project develops an integrated wastewater concept for industrial zones (“AKIZ” = “Integriertes Abwasserkonzept für Industriezonen”) to secure the efficiency and sustainable operation of the whole wastewater system including all its technical components.
-In addition to the combination of centralised and decentralised wastewater treatment solutions, the close connection of technical and financial planning is an important part of the integrative approach.
+To approach this challenge, a "Flagship Project" is realized for Tra Noc Industrial Zone in Can Tho City, located in the Mekong-Delta.
+Accomplishing activities for the central sewage treatment plant of the industrial zone, the German-Vietnamese joint research project develops an integrated wastewater concept for industrial zones ("AKIZ" = "Integriertes Abwasserkonzept für Industriezonen") to secure the efficiency and sustainable operation of the whole wastewater system including all its technical components.
+In addition to the combination of centralized and decentralized wastewater treatment solutions, the close connection of technical and financial planning is an important part of the integrative approach.
 This also includes adequate structures for wastewater tariffing and cost allocation.

 Objectives and tasks